 Moving can signal a fresh start.
-A new town, occupation, or furniture makes the move feel like the first step in a much longer journey.
+A new town, a new occupation, or new furniture can make the move feel like the first step in a much longer journey.
 However, there may be some aspects of your old life that you don’t want to let go of, such as your internet service.
-You want to continue using it at your new home for this reason, but is transferring your internet service even possible?
+You may want to continue using it at your new home for this reason, but is transferring your internet service even possible?

-You’ll find many internet providers, such as AT&T and Xfinity, alongside smaller regional companies.
+When you shop for internet, you’ll find many internet providers, such as AT&T and Xfinity, alongside smaller regional companies.
 The latter might not have the same perks as the national brands, but they often compete with cheaper prices.
+Smaller providers cover smaller areas, though, so you’ll most likely have to give up your smaller, independent ISP unless you’re moving a relatively short distance.
+You’ll likely be able to keep a larger provider, but even the big companies have geographical limitations.

 On the Day of the Move